dusty-nv/jetson-inference/docs/segnet-training.md

 ![Alt text](https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/segmentation-digits-aerial-infer.png)

-Next, download and extract the trained model snapshot to Jetson.
+Next, download and extract the trained model snapshot to Jetson and proceed to the next step.

 ##
 <p align="right">Next | <b><a href="segnet-patches.md">FCN-Alexnet Patches for TensorRT</a></b>